giorgio-bendoni/giorgio-bendoni.github.io/embfm_handbook.md

 This module is a very popular option at level 5 as it provides wide and strong foundations in the area of banking, financial markets, central banking and monetary policy.

-The content of this module is structured over two separate streams:
+The content of this module is delivered over two separate streams:
 + **Monetary Policy (MP)** - This stream deals with the role of central banks and monetary policy and their impact on the economy.
 This stream introduces a limited number of formal (mathematical) models and relies mostly on the logical development of arguments
 + **Financial Markets (FM)** - This stream deals with the general structure, functioning and management of financial markets and institutions, including risks, regulations and crises.
 This stream introduces a number of formal (mathematical) models and relies on the understanding of their logic and on the ability to apply them to realistic scenarios.
 <br><br>